telenornms/skogul/docs/CODING.rst

 requests is acceptable.
 Logging OK requests can be provided as a configuration option.
 This is to ensure that things do not explode on high-throughput installations.

+A request-log receiver might be reasonably in the future.
+E.g.: An internal receiver where any other receiver send request log items.

 Similar practices should apply to senders and transformers.